Saturday, July 8, 2017

 “So if she starts asking you about periods, vaginas, sperm, sex, or anything like that, just play it cool and try to answer as truthfully as possible.
 If you don’t know the answer, just make something up that sounds believable – that’s what I do.”

 Mackenzie gave me the reluctant thumbs up, but I don’t think he had previously considered the implications of spending significant amounts of time with a ten year old, inquisitive girl.
-Then again, neither had I so a lot of this was new to me too, especially the questions about girl physiology.
+Then again, neither had I, so a lot of this was new to me too, especially the questions about girl physiology.
 I grew up in a household with two brothers so the only talk of vaginas that ever happened around our place was….actually, I don’t think we ever talked about vaginas at home.
 Period.
 No pun intended.

 Before boarding I announced to my gang that I had surprises for each of them.
 Now Stella already knew what her surprise was.
 Back in November she had asked me to write her a horror story.
-Although I wanted to finish it in time for Christmas, that didn’t happen and I finally finished the story just a few days ago.
-For Magnus I had purchased him the latest Rick Riordan book, one of his favourite authors.
+Although I wanted to finish it in time for Christmas, that didn’t happen and I finally completed the story just a few days ago.
+For Magnus, I had purchased him the latest Rick Riordan book, one of his favourite authors.
 And for my dear sweet wife, I bought her a giant, flashy diamond ring.

 We departed right on time and were soon flying through the air on a giant Boeing 777.
 The air hostesses brought a full meal around immediately after we hit cruising altitude and it was delicious.
-I settled in for a nice snooze and 4.5 hours later we landed in Vancouver for a refueling stop and to pick up some new passengers before the next leg to Manila, Philippines.
+I settled in for a nice snooze and just over four hours later we landed in Vancouver for a refueling stop and to pick up some new passengers before the next leg to Manila, Philippines.